Bill Walton: Family

+Friendships

-Walton maintained a close lifetime friendship with Coach John Wooden, visiting him often.
+Walton maintained a close lifetime friendship with coach John Wooden, visiting him often.
 "Coach Wooden is the most influential person in my life outside of my mom and dad, but when we played for him, he was older than our parents, and we thought our parents were the oldest people on earth", Walton said.
 "So the things he taught us made no sense to us.
 We thought he was nuts, but when you're hot and when you're on top and it's all happening, you never think.
 We were so young and we had always won.
 So we had no real idea how fragile everything was.
 Everything that Coach Wooden told us eventually came true."

-On Walton's desk sits a message to him from Coach Wooden: "To Bill Walton, it's the things you learn after you know it all that count.
+Despite his opposition to Walton's protest activities, Wooden also one time bailed Walton out of jail after he was arrested during an anti-Vietnam War protest.
+On Walton's desk sat a message to him from Coach Wooden: "To Bill Walton, it's the things you learn after you know it all that count.
 John Wooden."

+Walton also considered himself a fan and friend of the writer Ken Kesey.
+In 2015, he made a visit to the Ken Kesey Collection while on a stop at the University of Oregon.
+His memoir, Back from the Dead: Searching for the Sound, Shining the Light and Throwing It Down, was released by Simon & Schuster in March 2016.
+It remained on The New York Times bestseller list for two weeks in April 2016.
+Walton, who had a service dog, wrote the foreword to the 2015 book Unconditional Honor: Wounded Warriors and their Dogs by author Cathy Scott.